 - Grow our business in North America;

-- Extend our core brands internationally; and - Focus on the fundamentals of our business including managing inventory, expenses and capital with discipline.
+- Extend our brands internationally; and

+- Focus on the fundamentals of our business.

 We also continue to focus on:

 - Attracting and retaining top talent;

 - Maintaining a strong cash and liquidity position while optimizing our capital structure; and

 - Returning value to our shareholders.